A guide to sunscreens for every skin type

 First, let’s break down the type of sunscreens there are.
 You have two options: a physical sunscreen or a chemical sunscreen.
 The difference is simple; physical sunscreens create a barrier on top of the skin that deflects UV rays, while chemical sunscreens absorb the rays and release them as heat.

 Congratulations—you’ve hit the jackpot.
 You can use pretty much any sunscreen you fancy (you lucky thing)!
-To give your skin a glowy boost with a healthy portion of sun protection and water-resistant properties, try Shiseido Expert Sun Protector Face & Body Lotion.
+To give your skin a glowy boost with a healthy portion of sun protection and water-resistant properties, try the Shiseido Global Suncare The Perfect Protector SPF 50+/PA++++.

 The common problems you encounter with combination skin are an oily T-zone, and a dry… everything else.
 It’s a difficult skin type to deal with, because it’s almost a losing battle whichever way you go about it (sorry–optimism has no place here).
 That said, there are lots of formulations on the market that now cater to combination skin types–you’ll want to find a lightweight, hydrating formula that won’t leave your T-zone looking like an oil rig, but also won’t leave the rest of your face dry as a desert.
 Chanel’s UV Essentiel is the perfect compromise: somewhere between a gel and a cream, the lightweight formula maintains hydration while protecting skin against pollution and sun damage.